-Debate surrounds the influence carbon dioxide has on global warming and the future climate of the Earth.
+Debate surrounds the influence carbon dioxide has on climate change and the future climate of the Earth.
 Despite documented increases in atmospheric CO2, and understood sources of these emissions, naysayers argue that there is no clear evidence that increasing greenhouse gas emissions are altering our climate.
 However, there is clear and unambiguous scientific evidence that documents how rising atmospheric CO2 is leading to increasingly acidic seawater.
 There is no debate as to what is causing ocean acidification.
-As a result, ‘the other CO2 problem’ leads us to one solution – limit CO2 emissions and mitigate future atmospheric CO2 levels.
+As a result, "the other CO2 problem" leads us to one solution – limit CO2 emissions and mitigate future atmospheric CO2 levels.

 This increasing acidity is a significant problem for ocean ecosystems.
-Marine animals that use calcium carbonate to make shells, skeletons or tests such as pteropods, coccolithophores, corals, oysters, clams, and sea urchins (to name a few) are likely to have increasing difficulty building and maintaining their carbonate structures (Guinotte and Fabry 2008).
-As acidity increases, conditions become more corrosive to calcified organisms; water with low pH becomes depleted of calcium carbonate ions and is referred to as “undersaturated” with respect to the two major forms of calcium carbonate used by organisms, calcite and aragonite.
-This will result in negative impacts on growth, metabolism and survival, and ultimately, reef growth may cease and/or reverse.
+Marine animals that use calcium carbonate to make shells, skeletons or tests such as pteropods, coccolithophores, corals, oysters, clams and sea urchins (to name a few) are likely to have increasing difficulty building and maintaining their carbonate structures.
+(Guinotte and Fabry 2008) As acidity increases, conditions become more corrosive to calcified organisms; water with low pH becomes depleted of calcium carbonate ions and is referred to as “undersaturated” with respect to the two major forms of calcium carbonate used by organisms, calcite and aragonite.
+This will result in negative impacts on growth, metabolism and survival.
+Ultimately, reef growth may cease and/or reverse.
 At projected future pH levels, reef-building corals will erode faster than they can build up—leading to a net loss of coral reefs and the species they support.

 As a result of increasing CO2, commercial fisheries are now confronted with unknown future impacts from acidification.
 First, fish may experience direct physiological changes that impact metabolism, growth and reproduction.
 Second, the food web that supports them may be altered as their prey (e.g., pteropods), which require calcium carbonate structures, decline.
 Finally, key habitats such as coral forests and reefs will be affected.
 This mix of ecological impacts is enough cause for alarm, but the combination of changes in ocean chemistry and pressure from destructive fishing methods such as bottom trawling, is a recipe for disaster.